Blood Relations

 Solution:

-- “My mother’s brother” = maternal uncle
+- “My mother’s brother” is the girl’s maternal uncle.

 Example 2: Multiple Indirect Relations A is B’s father.
 B is C’s sister.
 D is C’s mother.
 What is A’s relation to D?